 The species and type of wood you burn on has a significant impact on the end product.
 While some species may be more readily available than others, you should select wood with the right texture and grain.
 For pyrography, wood with small, tight pores and a smooth surface yields superior results.
 Use a relatively soft wood that burns easily.
 Birch, alder, beechwood, balsa wood, pine, and mahogany all work well and vary in affordability.
 Conversely, oak, walnut, and hickory can be too hard and grainy for quality work.
 That said, if you opt to burn challenging woods, use a wire-nib wood-burning tool so you can manipulate the temperature more easily.
-You may want to consider treating the wood with a stain to get a particular shade or look after burning, as well.

 Types of Tips

-Both styles of wood-burning tools allow you to swap out the tips to get a variety of results.
+Both styles of wood-burning tools allow you to swap out tips to get a variety of results.
 Each type of tip excels at a specific job, so you may wish to own an assortment for your pyrography creations.

 Universal tips are general-purpose workhorses that do a decent job of outlining, shading, some detailing, and some lettering.
 For smooth curves and outlines, you might find a rounded flow tip works, as it coasts across the surface easily.
 Calligraphy tips work very well when creating advanced cursive text.
 There are many other types of tips that you can collect as your work becomes more advanced.